ck2136/reproducible_research/readme.md

 git status
 ```

-The status now indicats that we've added the files to the master branch in the origin repository.
+The status now indicats that we've added the files to the staging area in the local repository.
 Now we can commit the changes:

 ```
 git commit -m "Add data management code"